WordPoints/standards/PHILOSOPHIES.md

 ## Escaping

-Everything must be escaped immediately before output.
+Everything must be escaped immediately before output/use.
 Period.
 [A great read on this topic](http://vip.wordpress.com/2014/06/20/the-importance-of-escaping-all-the-things/).